-Then click on the “Screenshot” to expand the drop-down options
+Then click on “Screenshot” to expand the drop-down options

-To take a screenshot of an entire screen, simply click on the picture icon under “Available windows”, then automatically snapshot picture inserts into the document.
+To take a screenshot of an entire screen, simply click on the picture icon under “Available windows”, and an automatic snapshot picture is automatically inserted into the document.

 Now, to take a part of the screen wherever you want, keep holding down the left mouse button and dragging over the part you want.

-Then automatically an image will insert into the document.
+Then automatically, an image will be inserted into the document.

 Follow the steps below to take an online screenshot:

-Then click on “Take a Screenshot” or click on “Download Desktop Version”
+Then click on “Take a Screenshot” or “Download Desktop Version.”

 After downloading the software, install it.

-Make sure on screenshot.net and click on “Take a Screenshot”
+Make sure to go to screenshot.net and click on “Take a Screenshot”

-Now, open the window/screen that you want to take as a screenshot, and then press Ctrl+D.
+Now, open the window or screen that you want to take a screenshot of, and then press Ctrl+D.

-After pressing the Ctrl+D, the entire screen will be selected.
+After pressing Ctrl+D, the entire screen will be selected.

-Now, to take a portion of the screen wherever you want, keep holding down the left mouse button and drag over the part you want.
+Now, to take a portion of the screen wherever you want, keep holding down the left mouse button and dragging over the part you want.

 5. Print Screen Software for both Win and Mac